PunishedPineapple/OctetPlugin/README.md

 ## Problems:
 1. This doesn't account very well for when there's a single dead party member when Octet finishes casting.
 You might get a false call in that case.
 2. There's probably a way to determine the party member names through the ACT API without having to have a fixed list, but I don't know how and don't want to spend the time to figure it out on my own.
 If anyone knows how to easily do this, please let me know, and I will update the plugin.

+## Credit:
+This was inspired by https://github.com/Tarutella/titan-jail-plugin, and used that as a basis for this plugin.